Prof. Catherine Cole

 An exploration of theater, dance, and other types of performance from Africa, this class focuses this term on West Africa and South Africa.
 We will consider plays by writers such as Wole Soyinka, Ama Ata Aidoo, and Athol Fugard, as well as contemporary dance works by choreographers such as Mamela Nyamza and Gregory Maqoma.
-The course covers topics such as slavery, colonialism and apartheid, all of which have had a profound impact on African history and cultures.
+The course covers topics such as slavery, colonialism, and apartheid, all of which have had a profound impact on African history and cultures.
+We also learn about specific cultural histories and performance practices of the Akan (Ghana), the Mande (Mali), the Yoruba (Nigeria) and the Zulu (South Africa), among others.
 Students can enroll in this class knowing nothing about Africa, and by course’s end, they will have gained a foundational orientation to the performative cultures of a complex, dynamic, influential, and vibrant part of our world.

 By the end of this course students will be able to:

 1. Identify some major figures and topics in African performance.

 2. Analyze dramatic texts, dances, and performances with precision and insight.